-Mrs Marion Fiddes has worked in a local authority or the health service for the past fifty years, either as an accountant or as a project manager dealing with capital investment, site planning and leading project teams for developing new buildings at the Oxford University Hospitals NHS Trust.
-Since retirement she has set up her own consultancy and worked on the finance elements of the business case to rebuild Broadmoor Hospital and a Medium Secure Unit in Ealing.
-Marion is a member of one of the Oxford Health Research Ethics committees, a trustee of the Baptist Building Fund and is a keen member of New Road Baptist Church in Oxford.
+Marion as worked in a local authority or the health service for the past fifty years, either as an accountant or as a project manager dealing with capital investment, site planning and managing project teams in developing new buildings at the Oxford University Hospitals NHS Trust.
+Since retirement she has set up her own finance consultancy and worked with the redevelopment team rebuilding Broadmoor Hospital and a Medium Secure Unit in Ealing.
+Marion is a trustee of the Baptist Union of Great Britain and the Baptist Building Fund and is a keen member of New Road Baptist Church in Oxford.
 She very much appreciates the therapeutic help that the arts contribute in caring for patients with ill-heath and also their families.